What Causes a Tire Blowout?

 Environmental and Seasonal Factors

 Louisiana’s climate can also contribute to tire blowouts, particularly during the hot summer months.
 High temperatures can worsen problems like underinflation and tire wear.
-This raises the risk of a tire rupture.
-Rain and standing water can lower tire traction.
-They can also hide road hazards like potholes that may damage tires.
+Rain and standing water can lower tire traction and also hide road hazards like potholes that may damage tires.
+Drivers in Baton Rouge should be careful during peak heat and after heavy storms.

 Preventing Tire Blowouts